The Essential Vitamins You're Likely Missing, According To An MD

 For an additional boost, try Nature Made's Magnesium Citrate.

 Gandhi warns that a deficiency in vitamin D can lead to much larger issues.
-"There are studies that deficiency is linked to depression, heart disease, decreased immune system, and more."
+"There are studies1 that deficiency is linked to depression, heart disease, decreased immune system, and more."
 Symptoms can consist of fatigue and exhaustion, so it's important to listen to your body and take note of what feels off.
 For a natural way to increase levels, getting sun can make a big difference.
 In terms of food, eggs, fish, and mushrooms can all help.

 For an additional boost, try Garden of Life's Vitamin Code Raw D3.